2022-DEV1-083/DevelopmentBooks/README.md

 # Run

-git clone the project and open with IDE and wait for the POM.xml upload all the dependencies
+git clone the project and open with IDE and wait for the POM.xml upload all the dependencies.

 You can run the springboot project with Intellij  .

 we will use Postman to test our API :

-After the project run we can use  : [localhost:8080/api/books]()
+After the project run we can use the POST methode : [localhost:8080/api/books]()

-in the body of Postman you can test with this Json
+Postman Body : Type JSON
+``

-`` {"books":[{"id":1 ,"name" : "books1"},
+{"books":[{"id":1 ,"name" : "books1"},
 {"id":2 , "name" : "books2"},
 {"id":3 , "name" : "books3"},
 {"id":4 , "name" : "books4"},